sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

             {
                 if( biga.getUint32(i2, true) == spraylen && biga.getUint32(i2 + 4, true) > spraypos ){

-                    // save a reference to the relative read TypedArray mydv = biga;
+                    // save a reference to the relative read/write TypedArray mydv = biga;

                     // leak the index